stevekinney/stevekinney.net/src/courses/figma/interactive-components.md

 And with that you should be able to see your button in action and interact with it.

 ![Interactive prototype of button](assets/figma-interative-button-component.gif)

+> [!Example] Exercise
+> Can you build a checkbox component that can be clicked to check the checkbox?
+You can find [the solution here](building-a-checkbox-component.md).